Album & Interview

 The same goal in mind

-After a career in the music business spanning almost four decades, they have long since stopped letting this throw them off their stride and are instead enjoying the fact that they seem to have reached the pinnacle of their existence.
+However, after almost four decades in the music business, they are no longer letting this get them out of their stride, but rather enjoying the fact that they seem to have reached the pinnacle of existence so far.
 "We also like to surround ourselves with young and hungry people who push us as a team," says Ernie C, "and we're also good friends.
 Ice-T and I have been best buddies for almost 50 years, so any potential sources of danger have long since been dealt with.
 We are different, of course, but we have the same goals in mind and never really argue."
 A career like this also brings back memories.
 Body Count used to choose their support bands themselves.
 Rage Against The Machine and Stone Temple Pilots used to open their concerts.
 "Then they all became more famous and richer than us," laughs the guitarist, "just play in front of Body Count and you end up in the Rock And Roll Hall Of Fame.
 That was a common joke with us."

 Of course, the Los Angeles collective is also more than satisfied with its own career, especially as it continues to bear fruit and develop positively.
 They have not had to change their principles or their musical recipes.
 Perseverance and honesty towards yourself and your art sometimes pay off.
 "I used to drink far too much, but I've been sober for 14 years," says the Jimi Hendrix fan, giving deeper insights into his inner life, "I perceive and play music very differently than I used to.
 I also realized that talent alone is useless if you don't use it and constantly work for it."
 The Rolling Stones have been demonstrating for years what infinity can look like in live rock'n'roll.
 And with Body Count?
 "This band knows no end.
 Shoot us, we'll keep playing.
 When you think we're dead, that's when we really wake up.
 Body Count are relentless and merciless."